rgbayrak/rgbayrak.github.io/_news/announcement_1.md

 related_posts: false
 ---

-This year I have 3 abstracts in the [OHBM Annual Meeting](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=1). :nerd_face:
+This year I have 3 abstracts in the <a href="https://www.humanbrainmapping.org">OHBM Annual Meeting</a>. :nerd_face:

-One oral presentation, presenting our community efforts [PhysioPy](https://github.com/physiopy).
+One oral presentation, presenting our community efforts <a href="https://github.com/physiopy">PhysioPy</a>.

 Two poster presentations featuring
 (1) the latest updates on Physio Patterns, and